-What is nonalcoholic steatohepatitis (NASH)?
+What is nonalcoholic fatty liver disease (NAFLD)?

-What causes NASH?
+What causes it?

 What are the symptoms?

 Most people who have NAFLD have no symptoms.
 Even people who have the more serious type called NASH may not have symptoms for many years.
 When symptoms occur, they may include feeling very tired.
 Or you may have pain or discomfort in the upper right part of your belly.

 Your doctor will ask about your past health and any symptoms and will do a physical exam.
 The doctor may also do tests.
 For example, you may have:

 - Blood tests, such as liver function tests.

 - Imaging tests, such as an abdominal ultrasound, a CT scan, or an MRI.